opencorenmr/opencorenmr-docs/blog/externalTrigger/extTrig.md

 ![trigger_magnify.BMP](trigger_magnify.BMP)

-As can be seen in the second figure, the rf pulse immediately fires upon the trigger reaching the +1.25 V level, and from the timescale, seems to indicate that the rf pulse will fire faster than at least 50 ns after the trigger level is reached.
+As can be seen in the second figure, the rf pulse immediately fires upon the trigger reaching the +1.25 V level, and from the timescale, seems to indicate that the rf pulse will fire faster than at least 50 ns after the trigger level (+1.25 V) is reached.